Burnt Paws, Skin and Overheating

 When purchasing your new plant, some things to research are:

 • Find out the name of your plant.
-If there isn't a label on the pot itself, I use Google Lens.
+If there isn't a label on the pot, use Google Lens.
 It's pretty good at identification.
-I will then search it online, and make sure that is really what it is, based on other photos or posts.
-If no luck, always assume it is toxic.
-Some plants also look similar to others.
+If Google cannot identify the plant, always assume it is toxic.
+You can also go to the ASPCA website, internet search, or download apps.

 • I keep a journal of all my plants (total plant nerd), that way I can keep track of who is toxic, who is mildly toxic, and who is pet safe.
 As well as specific soil combinations each plant likes, humidity, fertilizer.......(told you, total plant nerd.)